IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

 If your Beam application uses the Beam [ValueProvider](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/options/ValueProvider.html) types for custom pipeline options **and no default value is provided**, Streams submission-time parameters are created for the application.

-After the application bundle file is created, it can be submitted along with any submission-time parameters to a Streaming Analytics service or local Streams environment through the Streams Console, Streams REST API, or `streamtool` command.
+After the application bundle file is created, it can be submitted along with any submission-time parameters to a Streaming Analytics service or local Streams environment through the Streams Console, Streaming Analytics REST API, or `streamtool` command.
 For more information about bundle submission, see the `$STREAMS_RUNNER_HOME/samples/README` file.

 #### Example

 This example builds `MyBeamApplication` locally and creates an application bundle file for later submission to a local Streams instance.

 ```
-java -cp $STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.translation.jar:$STREAMS_INSTALL/lib/com.ibm.streams.operator.samples.jar:/path/to/myapp.jar \
+java -cp $STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.translation.jar:$STREAMS_INSTALL/lib/com.ibm.streams.operator.samples.jar:/home/beamuser/beamapp/lib/myapp.jar \
     namespace.MyBeamApplication \
     --runner=StreamsRunner \
     --contextType=BUNDLE \
-    --jarsToStage=/path/to/myapp.jar
+    --jarsToStage=/home/beamuser/beamapp/lib/myapp.jar
 ```

 ## Specify additional parameters
 After you select your context, perform any necessary setup, and specify required parameters, you can add your application or additional Streams Runner parameters as needed.
 For example, if your Beam application reads input from a file, you can include the file in the application bundle to be available in the Streaming Analytics service or Streams instance environment by using the `--filesToStage` parameter.

-For the full list of Streams Runner options, see [General pipeline options](../beamrunner-6-ref/#general-pipeline-options).
+For the full list of Streams Runner options, see [General pipeline options](../beamrunner-5-ref/#general-pipeline-options).